LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Advantages.md

 Initiates learn the Legacy’s [[Yantra|Yantras]].

 Most require one turn to deploy and add +1 to spellcasting rolls.
-A few add +2 but either impose a disadvantageous Condition or require rare materials, extra time, or special care.\
+A few add +2 but either impose a disadvantageous [[Conditions|Condition]] or require rare materials, extra time, or special care.\
 The required effort is part of the [[Yantra]], so sidestepping its disadvantages (by eliminating the stupor created by a sacred drug, for example) reduces its bonus accordingly.

 ### Oblations